Anas-Bdev/Namaa-Backend/README.md

 # ⭐ Final Note

-Namaa is a real-world backend system built using modern .NET architecture principles.
-It demonstrates scalable system design, clean engineering practices, and production-ready backend development suitable for real industry applications, while still being actively developed as a graduation project.
+Namaa is a backend system built using modern .NET development practices and architectural patterns.
+The project emphasizes maintainability, scalability, clean design, and real-world backend engineering concepts while continuing to evolve as a graduation project.